This post is also available in: Dutch

 Or perhaps you want to do a day trip without a tour!

-If you want have a DIY trip to Mount Fuji, without a tour, we completely understand.
-We did so too and only booked bus tickets.
+If you want have a DIY trip to Mount Fuji, without a tour, I completely understand.
+I did so too and only booked bus tickets.
 If you’re looking for a day trip itinerary for Mount Fuji, you came to the right place!
-As we had such a lovely day in Mount Fuji, we decided to share our day trip itinerary with you!
+As I had such a lovely day in Mount Fuji, I decided to share my day trip itinerary with you!
 It can be useful if you’re not sure what you want to do.

-The following times are an estimation, we didn’t check our watches all the time.
+The following times are an estimation, I didn’t check my watch all the time.

 08.00: Bus from Tokyo to Mount Fuji

 My boyfriend and I took the bus from Shinjuki Station around 8 am.
 You can get your tickets online or at the Shinjuki Station.